highb33kay/YaraYara/README.md

 - Creates a folder structure for controllers, database, interfaces, middlewares, routes, services, and utils.
 - Installs necessary dependencies including TypeScript, Express, ts-node-dev, Swagger, and Morgan.
 - Configures Swagger for API documentation.
-- Setup a Greetings Endpoint for test
+- Setup a Greetings Endpoint for testing.
 - Initializes Git and creates a `.gitignore` file.
 - Starts the development server using `npm run start:dev`.